Bhusp/registry-data-for-forensics/README.md

 Aim is to save the time and efforts needed to go through all those keys for information.

+Better to run Powershell as admin for execution

+Also set execution policy to unrestricted or bypass to allow the script to get executed.

 Right now, the script fetches output for:

 Wireless Access Points